Bartek9090/blog_d/README.md

-# Blog_d
+# Meetups Blog
 -------------------------

 ## Description
-A responsive blog website create in
+A responsive blog-meetups website create in Django.

-The website consists of: <br/>
-  4 sections:
-  - 1 Animated menu with floating-bg animated in CSS.
-  - 2 Gallery of pictures
-  - 3 Section about us, Contain pictures of team with more details on hoover effect.
-  - 4 Contact section  with footer on the end.
+The website consists of a home page and two pages with meeting details.
+Of course, the number of subpages depends on your needs.
+APP is connect with database.

 ### Technologies
 Python 3.9